 Pat loved the Native American culture and started her own business, Patricia Ann of Colorado, where she sold authentic Native American jewelry and art throughout the West and Southeast.

-She was a member of Beth Eden Baptist Church in Wheat Ridge, Colo. and active in numerous clubs and organizations throughout her life.
-She was a 58-year life member, currently with the Mount Lookout Chapter, of the National Society of the Daughters of the American Revolution (NSDAR) where she served in various roles and capacities over the years.
+She was a member of Beth Eden Baptist Church in Wheat Ridge, Colo., and active in numerous clubs and organizations throughout her life.
+She was a 58-year life member, currently with the Mount Lookout Chapter, of the National Society of the Daughters of the American Revolution, where she served in various roles and capacities over the years.

 Pat was preceded in death by her daughter, Robin Lynn Dustman of Caputa, S.D.
 Survivors are her loving husband, Nelson; children Nelson Leslie and Debbie Gabel of Valparaiso, Ind.; David and April Gabel of Mead, Colo.; Sandra and David Davis of Gray, Ga.; several nieces, nephews, grandchildren and great-grandchildren.

-Visitation will be from 6 to 8 p.m. on Wednesday, Oct.
-3, 2018 at Newcomer Funeral Home, 901 South Sheridan Boulevard, Lakewood, Colo.
-Funeral Services will be held in the chapel at 11 a.m. on Thursday Oct.
-4, 2018 with burial to follow at 1:15 p.m. at Fort Logan National Cemetery.
-In lieu of flowers, memorials can be made to Pine Pointe Hospice, Macon Georgia or the Alzheimer’s Association.
+Visitation was on Wednesday, Oct.
+3, 2018, at Newcomer Funeral Home, 901 South.
+Sheridan Boulevard, Lakewood, Colo.
+Funeral Services were held in the chapel at 11 a.m. on Thursday, Oct.
+4, 2018, and burial followed at 1:15 p.m. at Fort Logan National Cemetery.
+In lieu of flowers, memorials can be made to Pine Pointe Hospice, Macon, Ga., or the Alzheimer’s Association.